 In rare cases, symptoms do not improve.
-Injection of a steroid medication may be tried.
-Surgery to remove part of the tailbone may be discussed at some point, but rarely not until 6 months or more after the injury.
+Injection of a steroid medicine may be tried.
+Surgery to remove part of the tailbone may be discussed at some point, but not until 6 months or more after the injury.

 Follow these steps for the first few days or weeks after your injury: